 Once you see a new root you can cut off the stem

 After several weeks you should start to see new roots growing out of the peat moss.
-Once you see this you can slice the stem off your Croton Plant plant, remove the film and pot the cutting into fresh potting mix.
-Handle your new Croton Plant cutting with care as the fresh roots will be delicate and easily damaged.
+Once you see this you can slice the stem off your Croton Plant, remove the film and pot the cutting into fresh potting mix.
+Handle your new cutting with care as the fresh roots will be delicate and easily damaged.

 Croton Plant Propagation FAQs

-What’s the best time of year to propagate my Croton plant?
+What’s the best time of year to propagate a Croton Plant?

-We recommend you propagate your Croton Plant at the beginning of spring for the best chance at a successful propagation.
-Both the stem cutting and air layering methods take a while for roots to start growing so they’ll need several months of sunny warm weather to help it be a success.
+We recommend starting at the beginning of spring for both the stem cutting and air layering methods take a while for roots to start growing so they’ll need several months of sunny warm weather,

-Propagating in autumn or winter will mean your Croton Plant cuttings will be trying to grow at a time where the plant is usually dormant.
+Starting in autumn or winter will mean your Croton Plant cuttings will be trying to grow at a time where the plant is usually dormant.
 This not only slows down growth but it increases the risk of leaf and root rot.
-Propagating in spring also means the mother plant has the ideal conditions to recover from the stress of propagation.

-When should I use a grow light for my Croton Plant cuttings?
+When should I use a grow light for my cuttings?

 Heat mats are also a great buy for propagation lovers as they create a nice warm environment that helps speed up root growth.